enarjord/passivbot/docs/live.md

 ## Usage

 In order to start the bot in live mode, you will need two things:
-1) setup your API-keys and (optionally) your telegram settings in the `api-keys.json` file in the root folder.
+1) setup your API-keys in the `api-keys.json` file in the root folder.
    The template file `api-keys.example.json` can be copied as a starting file.
 2) have the config file you want to use in live mode readily available for the bot (typically placed in `configs/live`)